JonathanLoscalzo/pump-it-up_data-mining-the-water/pumpitup/post/02-en-part2.md

 Jupyter shows it in a fancy way.

 ### 6. Evaluate with hyperparameters
-We could use hold-out or cross-validation methods for testing these hyperparameters.
+We could use [hold-out](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#Holdout_method) or [k-fold cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation) methods for testing these hyperparameters.

 Hold out is when we split up the dataset in train-test sets (sometimes train-valid-test sets).
 We fit with train set, and evaluate with test set.

 Cross-validation is when we split up our dataset in k-folds.
 Then, we train a model with k-1 folds, and  evaluating each model with 1-fold; the process is repeted on each fold, so in the end we have k models trained.

-We prefer use Hold-out rather that CV when we have a large dataset or to start building a model.
+We choose to Hold-out when we have a large dataset or start building a model.
 CV is usually the preferred because it trains k models, and perform better on unseen data.

 To challenge CV, we stratify the train-test sets by target labels instead of randomize only.
 It will be a good exercise to stratify by categorical features too; *How could you do that?.*